 There is something deeply nostalgic to writing, and receiving, a Letter.

 In today’s technologically connected world of social media and IMs there’s something refreshingly sweet about reading words written by a human hand, seeing the stops and starts of pencil or pen marks as they dance across the page.

 But there’s another aspect to receiving a Letter… the impatience of waiting for an expected message to arrive.
 And the frustratingly one-sided nature of the conversation which doesn’t allow for any immediate response, not to mention the frustration of trying to decipher sloppy or bad penmanship once your Letter has arrived.

 The Letter reminds us that sometimes we need to slow down and choose our words carefully.
 That when it comes to matters of the heart, “instant” is not always the best mode or method of communicating something deeply felt.

 Some questions to guide your meditation:

 - Is there something you need to tell someone, or yourself (i.e. “get something off your chest”)?

 - If a recent message has “triggered” you, what might the real source(s) of your anger or frustration be?

 For a free Nature Speaks Lenormand reading click HERE.

-To get your Nature Speaks Lenormand Deck click the link.
+To order your Nature Speaks Lenormand Cards click the link.